 What keeps you up at night?

 Ideas!
-I have a very creatively active mind and sometimes I cannot stop it from racing, when I want to sleep.
-So it keeps going on revolving around problems I'd like to solve and then I have to turn on the light in the middle of the night to write things down...again and again until I get really annoyed.
+I have a very active, creative mind, and sometimes I cannot stop it from racing when I want to sleep.
+So it keeps revolving around problems I'd like to solve, and then I have to turn on the light in the middle of the night to write things down...again and again until I get really annoyed.